What is an LEI number?

-An LEI number is standardised with ISO certificate 17442.
-This consists of a combination of 20 numbers and letters.
+LEI number is standardised with ISO certificate 17442 and consists of a combination of 20 numbers and letters.

-- Numbers 1-4 always show the ID of the LOU which has issued the LEI.
+- Numbers 1-4 always show the ID of the LOU which issued the LEI

-- Numbers/Letters 7-18 are unique to each entity.
+- Numbers or letters 7-18 are unique to each entity

-In general, any financial institutions such as banks, investment and insurance companies, credit unions and brokerages will be required to obtain an LEI number.
-The exception to this is individuals who DO NOT need an LEI number.
-Investment firms and their clients in the EU are also required to have an LEI.
+Financial institutions such as banks, investment and insurance companies, credit unions, and brokerages must obtain an LEI number.
+For example, investment firms and their clients in the EU are required to have an LEI.
 EU authorities are instructed to refuse trades between investment firms and clients unless both sides have an LEI number.

-● A unique identification code for entities which trade in financial markets (stocks, bonds, futures, forex, etc.)
+- A unique identification code for entities that trade in financial markets (stocks, bonds, futures, forex, etc.)

-● Used for regulators to oversee financial markets.
+- Used by regulators to oversee financial markets

 Renewal of an LEI number

-LEI Register offers the renewal of LEIs for 1-, 3- or 5-year period.
-Whatever the period, you will receive a notification from LEI Register a month prior to the deadline.
-In the case of multi-year LEI renewal, the LEI Register will take the responsibility to check your data before renewal and renew your LEI number on a yearly basis.
-Our aim is to keep your data up to date.
+LEI Register offers the renewal of LEIs for a 1-, 3- or 5-year period.
+Whatever the period, you will receive a notification from us a month before your paid expiration date ends so you can renew your LEI in time.
+In case of a multiyear LEI renewal, the LEI Register will update your data based on official company registries and renew your LEI number.
+We aim to keep your LEI data up-to-date and accurate.

-LEI number is all about connecting the dots!
+An LEI number is all about connecting the dots

-The vision of GLEIF is to have one universal registration number for all entities around the globe.
-This is an identifier that would provide standardised and high-quality reference data.
+The vision of the GLEIF is to have one universal registration number for all legal entities around the globe.
+An LEI would provide standardised and high-quality reference data.